When did Hollywood decline?

 Q: Has the decline affected the quality of movies?

-A: The decline of Hollywood does not necessarily imply a decline in the quality of movies.
-Many independent filmmakers and international productions have gained recognition for their exceptional storytelling and innovative approaches.
+A: While Hollywood’s decline has undoubtedly impacted the industry, it does not necessarily mean a decline in the quality of movies.
+Many independent filmmakers and international productions have flourished, offering fresh and innovative storytelling.

 Q: Is Hollywood still influential?